How Do You Prove Security Awareness Is Working?

 • Multi-channel attacks via Teams, Slack, SMS, or WhatsApp

-Programs optimized around fail rate often train employees to recognize templates, not real attacks.
+Programs optimized around fail rate often train employees to recognize templates rather than real attacks.
 This is why many teams see a frustrating pattern: training metrics improve, but incidents don’t decrease.

 That shift leads to a better set of metrics, including: